James Mellon Menzies: Henan 1914–1917

 Menzies moved to Anyang, Henan Province in 1914.
 He used his engineering skills to build wells and homes for locals.
 Several boys living on the bend of the Huan River found broken pieces of oracle bone, which led Menzies to believe Anyang held the site of the Shang capital, in opposition to scholars like Frank H. Chalfant who suggested Weihui as the site.
 He started collecting and studying the bone fragments.
 At the time, antique dealers concealed the origin of their oracle bones to maintain their high price on the market.
 Menzies successfully identified Anyang as the site of Yin, the last capital of the Shang dynasty.
 Archaeological expeditions confirmed the Bronze Age city was twenty-four square kilometres and contained relics such as silk weavings, bronze vessels, chariots, and jade, as well as royal palaces and tombs.
 Luo Zhenyu and Langdon Warner also identified Anyang as the Shang capital in the same year.

 France

 As part of the Chinese Labour Corps, Menzies served as Staff Captain of the British Army in France from the years 1917–1920.

 Beijing

 In 1927 through 1929, Menzies was unable to resume missionary work in Henan province, and instead taught at the College of Chinese Studies in Beijing.

 India and the Near East

-Menzies travelled through India, Mesopotamia, and Palestine in 1929, acquainting himself with archaeology of India and the Near East and putting to use his land surveyors' training in inspecting archaeological sites.
+Menzies travelled through India, Mesopotamia, and Palestine in 1929, acquainting himself with archaeology of India and the Near East, including the sites of Tell en-Naṣbeh and Beth Shemesh, and putting to use his land surveyors' training in inspecting archaeological sites.
 He gave his first lecture on the Shang dynasty in 1929, at the behest of Luther Carrington Goodrich.